Melton truck with an american flag wrap parked by a small river.

 The Advantages of a TWIC Card

 Ports are considered secure facilities, and a TWIC card allows you to haul a variety of freight in and out of these locations.
 Drivers looking to access a port location without a card may experience significant delays waiting for escorts, additional security clearances, and extra fees; in some cases, you may not be permitted to deliver to a port at all.
 Having a TWIC card will cut down on possible delays, save you and your company money, and allow you to haul more loads.
+This endorsement is especially important if you’re working for a company who frequently visits ports or other maritime facilities.

 How to Get a TWIC Card

 2. TSA Appointment – You must schedule an appointment at a TSA enrollment center to provide biometric data and proof of identity, such as a passport, driver’s license, and birth certificate.
+Make sure you come prepared!

 3. Payment – The application fee to cover the cost of processing the application and conducting background checks is $125.25, though you may be able to get a reduced rate of $93 if you already have a Hazmat endorsement or a Free and Secure Trade card.

 For any driver or carrier, a TWIC card is a great tool to ensure smoother operations in the day-to-day processes.
-By understanding the requirements to obtaining and maintaining your TWIC card, you can ensure compliance with security regulations and enhance your career prospects in the industry.
+By understanding the requirements to obtaining and maintaining your certification, you can ensure compliance with security regulations and enhance your career prospects in the industry.
 At Melton, we encourage our drivers to obtain TWIC cards and other specialized credentials to maximize their hauling opportunities.

-Route Planning in Flatbed Trucking
+Sustainability in Trucking